apigee/apigee-go-gen/docs/index.md

 By using this tool alongside the [Apigee CLI](https://github.com/apigee/apigeecli), you'll unlock a highly customizable workflow.
 This is perfect for both streamlined local development and robust CI/CD pipelines.

-## Why use YAML-First
+## Why use YAML

-The API proxy bundle format has certain characteristics that can present challenges:
+The traditional Apigee API proxy bundle format has certain characteristics that can present challenges:

 * **XML Format**: XML is a polarizing format.
 While it offers advantages like legacy tooling support and well-defined schema validation, its verbosity can make it less  ideal for smaller configuration files.